GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 In this step we will open our Trigger project in QGIS and load the QGIS model which will automatically run the analysis for us.

 1. Open the file `Trigger_Model.qgz` by double clicking it.
-2. The file will open and you will lots of data pre-loaded.
-This data is required for running the QGIS model.
+2. The QGIS project will open with lots of data pre-loaded.
+This data is required for running the QGIS model and create some output maps.

 The data will be structured in three Groups: